Last Updated: November 18, 2022

 If you have lots of kids and a safe park but not many other community assets, have the kids do a really amazing show in the park every Saturday afternoon all summer, followed by homemade ice cream.
 Charge for the show, the ice cream, or both.

 But if you have a dilapidated neighborhood in trouble, consider carefully whether you want visitors to know that.
 If you do, bring people in to see how bad conditions are and to try to shame City Hall into giving you more attention.
-If you don't, then hold your fundraiser outside of the neighborhood.
+Try a walking tour, followed by barbecue and ice cream offered at a price that will make you some money.
+If you don't want extra attention on condition of the neighborhood, then hold your fundraiser in a well-known park or venue outside of the neighborhood.

 But get to work on a feasible and fun idea for how to fundraise.